 Women don’t belong in tech, said my elementary school teacher when I wanted to stay in the class, playing on the computer while others went to have a break.

-It was the first time I heard such a thing but after that it began to be a bit too familiar.
+It was the first time I heard such a thing but after that, it began to be a bit too familiar.

-Women don’t belong in tech, said also my childhood friend’s mother at a school disco where I wanted to play Tomb Raider instead of dancing.
-And my relatives when I told them what I want to do when I grow up.
+Women don’t belong in tech, said my childhood friend’s mother at a school disco where I wanted to play Tomb Raider instead of dancing.
+And my relatives when I told them what I wanted to do when I grew up.
 And my college teacher when I (again) chose to spend my break on a computer, choosing tech instead of the people of a small town I grew up in and I didn’t really get along with.
 And the worker of the entrepreneurship office when I was founding my first company.
 And the older gentlemen on a cruise for young entrepreneurs.
 And the potential clients when I tried to sell the services of my first two, later failed agencies.
 And the investor who invited all the other (male) co-founders of my startup to spend time with him.
 And a handful of potential dates of the local LGBTQ+ community.

 Where do I belong then?